verdi327/parallel_test_tutorial/README.md

 Great we now have `Cucumber` wired up correctly.

 ##Phase 2: Adding Capyabra
-Capybara is a great tool that gives a nice DSL for interacting with DOM elements i.e finding, selecting, clicking, filling in form...you know, all things your users are going to be doing.
-Luckily for us, the `cucumber-rails` gem that we installed already has `capybara` built in.
-First, let's get some configuration at of the way.
+Capybara is a great tool that gives us a nice DSL for interacting with DOM elements i.e finding, selecting, clicking, and filling in forms...you know, all things your users are going to be doing.
+Luckily for us, the `cucumber-rails` gem that we installed already has `Capybara` built in.
+First, let's get some configuration out of the way.

 Open the `env.rb` file inside of `support` directory.
 Add the following to the top of the file.